 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law which protects the privacy and confidentiality of student educational records.
 FERPA applies to all institutions that are the recipients of federal aid administered by the U.S. Department of Education.
 The University of Montevallo is committed to adhering to the requirements established under FERPA.
+Please watch the Student Privacy 101 video and read the FERPA Overview below.

 Who is protected under FERPA?